iamzehan/flowers/README.md

 ### * How to deploy a neural network based image classifier on the web with FastAPI

+### (Warning!
+This repository does not contain the code for training the Neural Network, we are using a pretrained saved model.)

 ### * Before you go ahead and clone this repository check your python version

 ### * Since Tensorflow is being used in the project, python 3.9.x is used, tensorflow yet has to release a version for 3.10.x